 - Bic lighter & a couple of half match sticks with striker in plastic wrap.

 - Bandana wrapped around the case.

 Compact Knife Sheath Kit:

-Personally I like to carry a knife that packs a little bit more of a punch.
-This kit allows me to carry a decent size knife while being able to add a number of items right to the front pocket of the Sheath.
-In this case I am showing the SOG Seal PUP Elite with Nylon Sheath.
+This kit allows me to carry a decent size knife, while being able to add a number of items right to the front pocket of the Sheath.
+In this case, I am showing the SOG Seal PUP Elite with Nylon Sheath.
 It’s something that I carry almost everywhere I go, wheter it be in an urban or wilderness setting.

 The Knife Sheath kit fits: